Hancock says ministers have been told Covid could kill 820,000 people in the UK - ExBulletin

 Details are revealed in Mr Hancocks Pandemic Diaries: The Inside Story Of Britains Battle Against Covid, serialized in the Daily Mail and The Mail+.

-They were released as he returned to Westminster for the first time after his controversial appearance on ITV’s Im A Celebrity Get Me Out Of Here!
+They were released as he returned to Westminster for the first time after his controversial appearance on I’m A Celebrity, Get Me Out Of Here!

 In the book, Mr Hancock said Sir Chris warned him on January 17 that there was a 50 per cent chance the virus, which had broken out in China, would reach Britain.